gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v14.0.0.5 2013/10/03 Added height and alignment parameters to image in README. v14.0.0.4 2013/10/03 Updated broken image link in README. v14.0.0.3 2013/10/03 Updated broken image link in README.
+v15.0.0.0 2013/10/21 Added 'DeleteAllSchematicParamters.vbs' script, after found it was impossible to manually delete some schematic parameters that had been previously added with a script.
+Also useful for getting rid of all the default parameters Altium adds.
+Added button for this to tools section on main form.
+Added relevant info to README. v14.0.0.5 2013/10/03 Added height and alignment parameters to image in README. v14.0.0.4 2013/10/03 Updated broken image link in README. v14.0.0.3 2013/10/03 Updated broken image link in README.